Jeff Zeleny: Education

 Zeleny was educated at Exeter High School, a public high school in the small town of Exeter, Nebraska.
 As a student, he contributed sports stories to the York News-Times in neighboring York County.

-Zeleny attended the University of Nebraska, where he studied journalism and political science.
+Zeleny attended the University of Nebraska–Lincoln, where he studied journalism and political science.
 He graduated in 1996.
-While at the university, he was the editor of the Daily Nebraskan, the school's newspaper.
+While at the university, he was the editor of The Daily Nebraskan, the school's newspaper.
 He also played trumpet in the University of Nebraska Cornhusker Marching Band.